12VAC30-60-5. Applicability of utilization review requirements.

 To obtain service authorization, all providers' information supplied to the

-Department of Medical Assistance Services (DMAS ), service authorization
+Department of Medical Assistance Services (DMAS) or its contractor shall be

 documentation detailing all relevant information about the Medicaid individuals

-who are in providers' care.
-Such documentation shall fully disclose the extent
+who are in the provider's care.
+Such documentation shall fully disclose the

-of services provided in order to support providers' claims for reimbursement
+extent of services provided in order to support the provider's claims for

-for services rendered.
-This documentation shall be written, signed, and dated
+reimbursement for services rendered.
+This documentation shall be written,

-at the time the services are rendered unless specified otherwise.
+signed, and dated at the time the services are rendered unless specified

 D. Providers shall maintain documentation that demonstrates that individuals providing services have the required qualifications established by DMAS, the Department of Health Professions (DHP), or the Department of Behavioral Health and Developmental Services (DBHDS).

-C. E. DMAS, or its designee, shall perform
+C. E. DMAS, or its contractor, shall perform

 reviews of the utilization of all Medicaid covered services pursuant to 42 CFR